What is happening with professional development events by ACHSM in the wake of the COVID-19 pandemic?

 Will my event registration fees be refunded for seated events?

-Is the ACHSM Asia-Pacific Congress still scheduled to take place in Perth in October this year?
+Is the ACHSM Asia-Pacific Congress still scheduled to take place in Canberra in October 2021?

 Will regular webcasts still go ahead?

 Our monthly webcasts will still proceed as usual.
 In fact in close collaboration with our State Branches, we have increased the frequency of webcasts.
 We will keep all members and followers of the College informed of possible events.

 Any new webcast events added to our website will be visible at achsm.org.au/events and we will promote them through our usual channels via broadcast email and on social media.

 Will the Fellowship program be affected by this cancellation?

 Our year-long Fellowship program involves a combination of readings and group discussions.

 These discussions can be held by distance through software such as Zoom and Skype, or by using the Collaborate function at the Griffith University ACHSM portal, bypassing the need for face-to-face meetings.
 The Fellowship Committee will be in touch with Study Coordinators to determine the best approach.

 Candidates for the 2020 Fellowship program will be expected to continue meeting their requirements for readings and study and endeavour to check in with their Study Coordinators using electronic means if face-to-face meetings are deemed risky.

 Is Certification still on track to take effect?